 Private educational loans are available to students through various lenders.
 We have a neutral lender list which students from Cornell have previously borrowed through.
 Students may choose any lender, including one not on our list:

 Prodigy Finance and MPower Financing

 Please note approval for Federal Graduate Plus and Private loans are based on a review of your credit history.
 It is important to have a good credit record.
 Start by ordering a Free Annual Credit Report.

-Although scholarship support is not available from Johnson or Cornell, scholarships from outside the school are available from many sources.
+Although scholarship support is not available from Cornell University or Johnson, scholarships from outside the school are available from many sources.
 There is some effort involved in securing outside funds.
 The key is to apply early.
 Private scholarships may be based on various selection criteria: academic achievement, religious affiliation, ethnicity, memberships, civic activities, hobbies, or special talents.

 College Scholarships, Grants, Competitions and Awards Resources.
 You can search the Web for free on the following sites: